 What We Have Achieved

-RIPPLE Africa supports pre-school education in Malawi by helping eight pre-schools locally in the villages of Chiomba, Chitungulu, Kachere, Katenthere, Matete 1, Matete 2, Mazembe, and Mwaya.
+RIPPLE Africa supports pre-school education in Malawi by running eight pre-schools locally in the villages of Chiomba, Chitungulu, Kachere, Katenthere, Matete 1, Matete 2, Mazembe, and Mwaya.

 How We Work